Denmark in the Eurovision Song Contest 1958

 Denmark was represented at the Eurovision Song Contest 1958 with the song "Jeg rev et blad ud af min dagbog", written by Harry Jensen, and performed by Raquel Rastenni.
 The Danish participating broadcaster, Statsradiofonien, organised the Dansk Melodi Grand Prix 1958 in order to select its entry for the contest.

 Before Eurovision

-Dansk Melodi Grand Prix 1958
+Melodi Grand Prix

-Statsradiofonien held the Dansk Melodi Grand Prix 1958 on 16 February at Radiohuset in Copenhagen, hosted by Sejr Volmer-Sørensen.
-The winning song was chosen by a jury of 10 people and only the winning song was announced.
+Statsradiofonien held its national final titled Melodi Grand Prix at Radiohuset in Copenhagen on 16 February 1958 at 20:15 CET (19:15 UTC).
+It was broadcast on Statsradiofonien Fjernsyn and also on Program 2.
+The program was hosted by Sejr Volmer-Sørensen.
+The artists were accompanied by Statsradiofonien's danseorkestret under the direction of Kai Mortensen.
+The winning song was chosen by a jury of ten people, and only the winning song was announced.